cybersamarth/cybersamarth/README.md

 - [Infosec Blog](https://medium.com/@cybersamarth)

-# 👨🏻‍💻 Cybersecurity Engineer 🛡️
+# 👨🏻‍💻 Cybersecurity Researcher 🛡️

 ###  About Me
 -I'm based in Bangalore, a vibrant city that fuels my diverse interests and pursuits.
 As a Security Researcher, I constantly delve into the intricacies of digital landscapes, ensuring a safer online environment for all.
 Alongside this, my penchant for writing allows me to articulate complex ideas, stories, and insights.